wildahunden/saltdemo/README.md

 holder.

 The IP addresses displayed includes "site_public_ipaddress" which is the public address for the site.
-Put that IP address in the address of your favorite browser to see the web page which displays, "This is a place holder index.html page."
+Put that IP address in the address of your favorite browser to see the web page which displays, "Default Apache index.html."
 The next step is to deploy the web page with salt stack.

 ### Salt Stack Deployment